 Note: In the event musical instrument carried by a passenger exceeded the limit for size of carry-on for passengers, but its height, width and length are less than 200 cm, 40 cm and 70 cm, it can be carried on board and placed on assigned seat.
 The passenger shall purchase a full fare ticket for such instrument.
 The Company may prohibit passengers from carrying musical instrument(s) on board if such passengers fail to purchase tickets for such musical instrument(s).
 When carrying on a bike, the bike shall be stored in a bike carrying bag.

 31. No animals shall be carried into the zone of the high speed rail, except any of the following circumstances:

-(1) Dogs, cats or fishes and shrimps are placed in container with length, width, and height dimensions not exceeding 55 cm, 45 cm, and 38 cm, and such container shall be well secured, free from any possibility of leakage of feces and liquid and be placed under the seating area without interrupting other passengers or animals escaping from the container.
+(1) Dogs, cats, turtles, rabbits, fishes and shrimps are placed in container with length, width, and height dimensions not exceeding 55 cm, 45 cm, and 38 cm, and such container shall be well secured, free from any possibility of leakage of feces and liquid and be placed in front of the seating area without interrupting other passengers or animals escaping from the container.

 (2) On-duty police dogs, guide dogs, or guide puppies escorted by professional personnel (trainers).
 The escorts of the above dogs shall bring with them relevant documentation evidencing qualification according to laws and regulations.

 32. Hazardous goods, or other goods which have been publicly announced by the government or the Company being likely to endanger or cause harassment to passengers or to the railways, shall be prohibited from carrying on board.

 Note: In accordance with government regulations to guard against avian flu, bringing of any species of birds is prohibited; to prevent interference with the motion of the Train, passengers carrying a balloon, a hand cart without a brake, etc. are prohibited from boarding.